-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 How to use your iPad as a second display with Sidecar

-With iPadOS and macOS Catalina, it's possible to use an iPad as a secondary display to your Mac.
+With iPadOS and macOS Catalina or later, it's possible to use an iPad as a secondary display to your Mac.
 You'll need to be signed into both your iPad and Mac with the same Apple ID.
 Read our separate feature on how Sidecar works and how to launch it.

 How to connect an external drive to your iPad